ShivkalaDrakh/Hive-Organizer-for-Whiteout-Survival-State-of-Survival/README.md

 You can either download
 * The Python code + the "hive" folder.
   Only standard libraries are used, so no need for any packages to be installed
-* The executable file in the "Executable" folder + the "_internal" folder
-* The zip file in the "Executable" folder
+* The zip file for Windows in the "Executable" folder

 ### Just play with it
 This is a very early version of the tool, so just try it out, and send me some feedback!